-Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations and in accordance with the requirements of Article 21(8) of the AIFMD.
+Scheme Property means the property of the Company or a Sub-Fund (as appropriate) to be given to the Depositary for safe-keeping, as required by the FCA Regulations.

-Share Class means a particular class of shares as described in section 4.
+Share Class means a particular class of shares in a Sub-Fund as described in Section 4.